MajinBook: An open catalogue of digitally mediated world literature: Legal and Ethical Considerations

-\emph{MajinBook}'s process--harvesting and computing data from shadow libraries--can be considered through the lens of several legal frameworks: In the \textsc{eu}, the Article 3 of the Directive on Copyright in the Digital Single Market (2019/790)~\cite{copyrightUEdirective2019}, and in the \textsc{us}, the \emph{fair use} doctrine incorporated into the Copyright Act of 1976 (17 \textsc{usc} §~107)~\cite{uscopyright1976} complemented by the recent Text and Data Mining exemption to the Digital Millennium Copyright Act (\textsc{dmca})~\cite{uscfr_37CFR201_40}.
+Lastly, harvesting and computing data from shadow libraries as we did can be considered through the lens of several legal frameworks: In the \textsc{eu}, the above-mentioned \enquote{\textsc{tdm} exception}, and in the \textsc{us}, the fair use doctrine incorporated into the Copyright Act of 1976~\cite{CopyrightAct1976} complemented by the recent Text and Data Mining exemption to the Digital Millennium Copyright Act~\cite{DMCA20140}.
 The precise application of these frameworks is a complex and evolving debate, one that is beyond the scope of this paper and our expertise as non-legal scholars.
-However, from our reading, the core of the discussion--both legal and ethical--appears to hinge on the \emph{intent} and \emph{context} of the use.
-Our work situates in a public research institution, acting in good faith with no commercial interest and with the sole aim to foster public knowledge about language, literature and cultural representations.
+However, from our reading, the core of the discussion---both legal and ethical---appears to hinge on the intent and context of the use.

+Our work is situated in a public research institution, with no commercial interest, and aims to foster public knowledge about language, literature, and cultural representations.
+Applying the factors commonly weighed by these frameworks to our endeavour: the purpose is non-commercial academic research conducted in good faith; the data was accessed through publicly available channels, though the legal status of the content hosted on shadow libraries remains contested; the amount of information extracted from each book is minimal (metadata, hash signatures), serving a purely bibliographic purpose; and the resulting catalogue neither substitutes for any book we may have accessed nor affects their potential market.

-\subsection{Data availability}
+\section{Data availability}

 The datasets generated and/or analysed during the present study are available in the Zenodo public data repository: \href{https://doi.org/10.5281/zenodo.17609566}{doi.org/10.5281/zenodo.17609566}.

 The detailed description of the datasets’ structure and metadata schemas is available on GitHub: \href{https://github.com/mazieres/MajinBook}{github.com/mazieres/MajinBook}.